TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 Now, while it may sound good at first glance, you can already be raising your eyebrows at the second statement.
 As we've learned, the `first` variable is scoped within the `makeAdding` function.
 When we declare and use `add5`, however, we're **outside** the `makeAdding` function.
 How does the `first` variable still exist, ready to be added when we pass an argument to the `add5` function?
 This is where we encounter the concept of closures.

-Functions in Javascript form closures.
+Functions in JavaScript form closures.
 A closure refers to the combination of a function and the **surrounding state** within which a function was declared in.
 This surrounding state, also called its lexical environment, consists of any local variables that were in scope at the time the closure was made.
-Here, `add5` is a reference to the `resulting` function, created when the `makeAdding` function is executed, thus it has access to the lexical environment of the `resulting` function, which contains the `first` variable, making it available for use, rather than deleting it for being out of scope.
+Here, `add5` is a reference to the `resulting` function, created when the `makeAdding` function is executed, thus it has access to the lexical environment of the `resulting` function, which contains the `first` variable, making it available for use, rather than removing it from memory for being out of scope.

 This is a **crucial** behavior for function - which allows us to correlate things around a function and work on them anywhere outside it.
 If you're still confused, take a small detour to examine the [second question under the Knowledge check section](#knowledge-check) - no need to read the entire thing for now, anything from and after "Emulating private methods with closures" will be discussed further down this lesson, and you can come back to them when you encounter the article again after the lesson.

 ### So, what's wrong with constructors?

-One of the key arguments against constructors, in fact, the biggest argument is how they *look* like regular Javascript functions, even though they do not *behave* like regular functions.
+One of the key arguments against constructors, in fact, the biggest argument is how they *look* like regular JavaScript functions, even though they do not *behave* like regular functions.
 If you try to use a constructor function without the `new` keyword, not only does your program fail to work, but it also produces error messages that are hard to track down and understand.

 Yet another issue stems from the way the `instanceof` works.
 It checks the presence of a constructor's prototype in an object's *entire* prototype chain - which does nothing to confirm if an object was made with that constructor since the constructor's prototype can even be reassigned after the creation of an object.